flaviocopes/nextjs-handbook/README.md

 ![](images/Screen%20Shot%202019-11-14%20at%2016.47.17.png)

 This is the recommended way to start a Next.js application, as it gives you structure and sample code to play with.
-And there's more than just that default sample application: you can use any of the examples stored%20at%20<https://github.com/zeit/next.js/tree/canary/examples> using the `--example` option, for example try:
+And there's more than just that default sample application: you can use any of the examples stored at <https://github.com/zeit/next.js/tree/canary/examples> using the `--example` option, for example try:

 ```bash
 npx create-next-app --example blog-starter